Dwarfism: Signs and symptoms

-A defining characteristic of dwarfism is an adult height less than the 2.3rd percentile of the CDC standard growth charts.
+Dwarfism has been defined as having an adult height of less than 4 ft 10 in, or alternatively, having a height of at least two standard deviations less than the mean of an individual's population, considering age, sex, and ancestry.
 There is a wide range of physical characteristics.
 Variations in individuals are identified by diagnosing and monitoring the underlying disorders.
 There may not be any complications outside adapting to their size.
 Short stature is a common replacement of the term 'dwarfism', especially in a medical context.
-Short stature is clinically defined as a height within the lowest 2.3% of those in the general population.
 However, those with mild skeletal dysplasias may not be affected by dwarfism.
 In some cases of untreated hypochondroplasia, males grow up to 5 ft 5 in.
 Though that is short in a relative context, it does not fall into the extreme ranges of the growth charts.

 Disproportionate dwarfism is characterized by shortened limbs or a shortened torso.
 In achondroplasia one has an average-sized trunk with short limbs and a larger forehead.
 Facial features are often affected and individual body parts may have problems associated with them.
 Spinal stenosis, ear infection, and hydrocephalus are common.
 In case of spinal dysostosis, one has a small trunk, with average-sized limbs.
 Proportionate dwarfism is marked by a short torso with short limbs, thus leading to a height that is significantly below average.
 There may be long periods without any significant growth.
 Sexual development is often delayed or impaired into adulthood.
 This dwarfism type is caused by an endocrine disorder and not a skeletal dysplasia.

 Physical effects of malformed bones vary according to the specific disease.
 Many involve joint pain caused by abnormal bone alignment, or from nerve compression.
 Early degenerative joint disease, exaggerated lordosis or scoliosis, and constriction of spinal cord or nerve roots can cause pain and disability.
 Reduced thoracic size can restrict lung growth and reduce pulmonary function.
 Some forms of dwarfism are associated with disordered function of other organs, such as the brain or liver, sometimes severely enough to be more of an impairment than the unusual bone growth.
 Mental effects also vary according to the specific underlying syndrome.
 In most cases of skeletal dysplasia, such as achondroplasia, mental function is not impaired.
 However, there are syndromes which can affect the cranial structure and growth of the brain, severely impairing mental capacity.
 Unless the brain is directly affected by the underlying disorder, there is little to no chance of mental impairment that can be attributed to dwarfism.

 The psycho-social limitations of society may be more disabling than the physical symptoms, especially in childhood and adolescence, but people with dwarfism vary greatly in the degree to which social participation and emotional health are affected.